Oct 15, 2020

-Could there be an all-Canadian division in NHL next season?
+Pondering the potential of an all-Canadian division in the NHL

 There has been some talk about the National Hockey League going with an all-Canadian division for next season, in large part due to the ongoing COVID-19 pandemic and the border remaining closed between Canada and the United States.